-The 2020 World Series Champions, Los Angeles Dodgers, have plenty of pitchers to focus on and the list of phenomenal pitchers on this team runs even deeper now with the addition of Trevor Bauer.
+The 2020 World Series Champions (Los Angeles Dodgers) have plenty of pitchers to focus on, now including Trevor Bauer.
 In 2020, one pitcher on this team was an MLB leader (99th or 100th percentile) in 8 of the 15 major statistical categories on Baseball Savant.
 This pitcher was not Clayton Kershaw, Walker Buehler, Kenley Jansen, Blake Treinen, or Brusdar Graterol.
 Instead, it is a lesser-known pitcher who was an unsung hero of the 2020 team: Victor Gonzalez.

 If this name doesn’t ring a bell to you, you probably will remember this play during the world series last year:

 Below is a visual made with BallR showing his pitch arsenal: four-seam fastball, slider, sinker.

 He is a leader in 8 categories on Baseball Savant: Barrels allowed (Brl), Barrel rate (Brl%), Expected Isolated Power (xISO), Walk percentage (BB%), Expected ERA (xERA), Expected On Base Percentage (xOBP), Expected Slugging Percentage (xSLG), and Expected Weighted On-Base Average (xwOBA).
 Below you can see his percentile ranking in each of the Savant categories.
 If you are unsure of the definitions of any of these metrics, please view the Terminology page I created to clear things up.